Jack Cornwell: Commemoration

-Scouting
+Commemoration by the Scouts

-Sir Robert Baden-Powell, the founder of the Scout movement, created an award in his honour, The Cornwell Scout Badge, which is still used by Scout associations throughout the Commonwealth.
-It is awarded to youth members in respect of pre-eminently high character and devotion to duty, together with great courage and endurance.
+The Boy Scouts Association created an award in Cornwell's honour, the Cornwell Scout Badge.
+Used by Commonwealth Scout associations, the badge is awarded to youth participants in respect of pre-eminently high character and devotion to duty, together with great courage and endurance.
 Camp Cornwell, established in 1925 as the headquarters for Western Australian Sea Scouts is situated at Pelican Point on the Swan River near Perth.

 Cadets

-Jack Cornwell is also remembered by the Sea Cadet Corps, Army Cadet Force and Air Training Corps, who each have a unit based in the UK's first and only Tri-Service Cadet building, named The Cornwell VC Cadet Centre, on Vicarage Lane in East Ham.
+Cornwell is remembered by the Sea Cadet Corps, Army Cadet Force and the Air Training Corps, who each have a unit based in the Cornwell VC Cadet Centre in East Ham.
 Newham (Cornwell VC) Sea Cadets have been honoured with 'J T Cornwell VC' on their cap ribbon (Cap Tally) instead of the customary TS (training ship).
 They are the only Sea Cadet Unit in the UK to have this honour.
-In 2003, the Cadets suggested commemorating him by renaming a school in Leyton after him; when Cornwell attended the school it was known as Farmer Road School, and it is now named George Mitchell School, after another former pupil, George Allan Mitchell, who won a VC in Italy during the Second World War.
-Jack Cornwell is also remembered by Royal Navy Combined Cadet Force divisions, such as the RN CCF section at Whitgift School, Croydon, which is named the "Cornwell" division in his honour.
+In 2003, the Cadets suggested commemorating Cornwell by renaming his former school in Leyton after him.
+Cornwell is remembered by Royal Navy Combined Cadet Force (RN CCF) divisions such as the RN CCF section at Whitgift School, Croydon, which is named the "Cornwell" division in his honour.